kunzhan/LDM_HSI_Classification/README.txt

   doi =     {10.1117/1.JEI.25.6.063024}
 }

-If you have any problems on LDM_HSI, Feel free to contact with me.
+If you have any questions, Feel free to contact with me.
 (Email: kzhan#lzu.edu.cn)

 http://www.escience.cn/people/kzhan